Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Frameworks and Datasets for Video Analytics

+\item \textit{KubeEdge}: KubeEdge \cite{KubeEdge1,KubeEdge2}, was first developed by Huawei, and later accepted as a CNCF sandbox project.
 Unlike MicroK8s and K3s, which are simply lightweight K8s distributions, KubeEdge is specifically designed to build edge computing solutions by extending the cloud.
 As shown in Fig. \ref{kubeedge arch}, the KubeEdge architecture consists of cloud, edge, and device layers.
 In the cloud layer, the K8s API server represents an unchanged native Kubernetes control plane.
 The CloudCore contains EdgeController and DeviceController, which process data from the control plane, as well as Cloud Hub, which sends the data to EdgeHub at the edge.
 The edge layer enables application and device management.
 Specifically, Edged is for application management, whereas DeviceTwin and EventBus are for device management.
 DataStore facilitates local autonomy.
 In particular, when the data of an application or a device is distributed from the cloud through EdgeHub, the data is stored in a database before it is sent to Edged or the device.
 In this way, Edged can retrieve metadata from the database and the service recovers even when the edge is disconnected from the cloud or when the edge node restarts.
 For device connectivity, KubeEdge supports multiple communication protocols and uses MQTT as a common middleware layer.
 This helps in scaling the edge clusters with new nodes and devices efficiently.
 For AI workloads, KubeEdge provides its own toolkit called \textit{Sedna} to make deploying models from popular ML frameworks like Tensorflow and Pytorch easier.

-Currently, KubeEdge is gaining popularity due to its lightweight feature (requiring only 66MB footprint and 30MB memory) \cite{k8skubeedge} and flexible approach to making edge computing secure, reliable, and autonomous. \end{enumerate}
+Currently, KubeEdge is gaining popularity due to its lightweight feature (requiring only 66 MB footprint and 30 MB memory) \cite{k8skubeedge} and flexible approach to making edge computing secure, reliable, and autonomous. \end{enumerate}